 To accompany the new generation of technology-savvy readers, Brown stresses the architecture of modern technology in Origin, drawing parallels with modern day and highlighting the novelty behind Kirsch.
 Brown bridges true architecture with technology when he describes the exhibit of “CAD programs and massive 3-D printers” (O, LXXVII, 341) showing the evolution of the Sagrada Familia.
 CAD, the most commonly used program for computer-generated architectural images directly relates Origin to modern day.
 In a more nuanced fashion, the architecture behind Kirsch’s “Winston” and “E-Wave” reflect new technologies and new ideas.
 Winston, Kirsch’s personal artificial intelligence assistant, is seemingly capable of anything; however, to keep the reader from viewing Origin as a far-fetched science fiction novel, Brown references similar modern day technology: “Winston’s abilities… should come as no surprise considering daily accounts of artificial intelligence performing all kinds of complex tasks, including writing novels – one such book nearly winning a Japanese literary prize” (O, XXXIX, 175) (this reference being completely accurate).
 As more is revealed about Kirsch, the reader learns of E-Wave, Kirsch’s master computer described as using “superpositions and quantum mechanics [to] create an entirely new breed of machine” (O, XLVII, 210).
 The architecture of E-Wave is founded off of NASA’s D-Wave, a real life computer.
 Through paralleling the architecture of the technology in Origin with modern day inventions, Brown brings his writing to the new generation, allowing them to relate to it.
 As well as this, the architecture of Kirsch’s E-Wave and Winston both reflect the novelty of Kirsch’s discoveries.
 Just as D-Wave is currently the computer of the future, Kirsch’s discovery is one that will change the very foundation of humanity.
 Had Brown only referenced the architecture of buildings, such parallels could not have been drawn as effectively.
-To compliment this, Brown includes many references to the architecture of the online world, connecting with the younger generation of readers.
+To complement this, Brown includes many references to the architecture of the online world, connecting with the younger generation of readers.